alan-fang/alan-fang/README.md

 I work at Facebook on FBWeb.
 Previously I spent 5 years at Superhuman/Grammarly/Coda/whatever/etc. working on our integrations framework, Packs, as well as some LLM product work.
+Before that, I was slumming at @uiuc for 4 years to get my bachelor's degree.
 <!--
 **alan-fang/alan-fang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.